DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 After existing for two years, Buyosphere pulled the plug in 2014.
 As they said: “It was a million things that led to this not turning out the way we wanted it to.”

+<div class="streams"><hr class="streams" />
+Consumers do not wish to be identified when entering a store in order to be presented with a personal shopping experience<hr class="streams" /></div>

 However, research shows that only 14% of consumers want a personalised offering, 42% do not and 44% are undecided (Peters & Witte, 2013).
 Of